daboynb/linux_scripts/README.md

 Check if the latest kernel is already installed after an update.

 # grub_image_debian.sh
-Add a background image to grub. (root encrypted for Debian 11)
+Add a background image to grub. (root encrypted for Debian)

 # sign_virtualbox.sh
 Sign kernel modules for secureboot on virtualbox.

 # cp_mv_progress_bar.sh
 Patch cp and mv to get a progress bar with the patch provided by https://github.com/jarun/advcpmv.

+# grub_image_ubuntu.sh
+Add a background image to grub. (root encrypted for Ubuntu)